Venezuela transition should be reached ‘quickly’, UK minister says

 He said “we all wish to see a bright future” including democracy for Venezuela, but that “there’s a lot of work to be done here”.

-Speaking to reporters on Saturday, the US president said Mr Maduro and his wife, Cilia Flores, had been flown out of Caracas and indicted on “narco-terrorism” charges in New York, where he was taken into custody.
+Speaking to reporters on Saturday, the US president said Mr Maduro and his wife, Cilia Flores, had been indicted on “narco-terrorism” charges in New York, where he was taken into custody.

 The US will “run” the country until “a safe, proper and judicious transition” transfer of power can take place, Mr Trump said.